QuantConnect/quantconnect-cli/README.md

-  -v, --version            display version information --open                   open the report in the browser when done --overwrite              overwrite the file if it already exists
+  -v, --version            display version information --open                   open the report in the browser when done --overwrite              overwrite the file if it already exists --path=path              path to save report to (optional, backtest name is used if not specified)
 ```

 _See code: [src/commands/backtests/report.ts](https://github.com/jmerle/quantconnect-cli/blob/master/src/commands/backtests/report.ts)_